JMOrbegoso/NeoVim-Configuration/README.md

 ## Visual Theme

-The theme One Half is installed in its dark and light modes, to switch between them just change the value of the variable:
+To switch between dark and light themes just change the value of the variable:

 Dark theme: